ljstaib/news-analyzer/README.md

 # Homework #2 for EC500 at BU: news-analyzer-ljstaib

-# Status: Phase 2 in progress
+# Status: Phase 2 in progress, Phase 3 completed

 Copyright @2021
 Luke Staib